-Debt collection laws in California
+Debt Collection Laws in California

 Fortunately, there are federal and state laws that help protect consumers from the worst debt collection practices.
 In the state of California, these laws include the Fair Debt Collection Practices Act at the federal level and the California Fair Debt Collection Practices Act at the state level.

-- Debt collectors cannot threaten or hound you with constant phone calls, nor can they disclose your debts to third parties without consent or misrepresent who they are.
+Jump to insightDebt collectors cannot threaten you through constant phone calls, nor can they disclose your debts to third parties without consent.

 Federal debt collection laws